Don't tell me what you ate.

 It wasn't but a few days before hearing these words that I listened to a podcast by Rosario Butterfield – a Christian with a remarkable conversion story – who is committed to opening her home for hospitality every night.

 I won't repeat the podcast here, because they simply covered more information than I can hope to in my words, but the power of this idea has sat with me like a rock these past few weeks.

-We open our home often, quite often, for hospitality – though it’s much more of an open door and less of a revolving door.
-It’d beyond my reach to think of the last time we dined with a stranger – or even folks we were unfamiliar with – or *gasp* people outside ‘our circle’.
+We open our home often, quite often, for hospitality – though it's much more of an open door and less of a revolving door.
+It would be beyond my reach to think of the last time we dined with a stranger – or even folks we were unfamiliar with – or *gasp* people outside ‘our circle'.

 (Not to say that hospitality must be extended to strangers… but rather, I'm simply presenting this as an idea for encouraging extended fellowship).

 The food that we raise here on our farm is a product that we take seriously.
 We raise it, plant it, harvest it, and prepare it with the care and respect we believe it deserves.
 Much of our lives are devoted to this lifestyle that we are drawn to and love dearly.

 At the end of the day, if we were to sit down with a perfect meal (you know the type I'm talking about) and there was no one else around the supper table… well, that'd be pretty lonely, wouldn't it.

 Sure, it'd be quiet.
 And Lord… LORD do I long for the quiet some moments.
 But the reality is I'm not called to be quiet or calm or comfortable or inspired or anything else I LOVE to be.
 I'm called to love others.
 To help them.
 To feed them.
 To comfort them.
 To show them community.
 To open my table to them.